saimanasreen001/FastAPI_CRUD_APP/README.md

-## Exercise 2: Basic FastAPI CRUD APP
+## Exercise 2: Dockerized FastAPI CRUD APP
 This is a simple **FastAPI-based CRUD (Create, Read, Update, Delete)** application built using **Python** and a **virtual environment**.
 It allows you to manage a collection of student records via RESTful API endpoints.